 Social and Emotional Milestones

-- Start to realize she can do things without your help
+Start to realize they can do things without your help

-- Disobey more than before, doing things she’s told not to do, just to test what happens
+Disobey more than before, doing things they’re told not to do, just to test what happens

-- Show increasing separation anxiety by 18 months, which typically eases considerably by 24 months; become increasingly independent and aware of herself as her own person between 24 and 36 months
+Show increasing separation anxiety by 18 months, which typically eases a lot by 24 months; become increasingly independent and aware of themselves as their own person between 24 and 36 months